cdsap/GEApiData/README.md

 https://github.com/cdsap/ProjectReport

-CLI providing reports by user/task/project in a Gradle Enterprise instance Only uses `GetBuildsWithAttributesRequest`
+CLI providing reports by user/task/project in a Gradle Enterprise instance Using `GetBuildsWithAttributesRequest` and `GetBuildsFromQueryWithAttributesRequest`

 ### TaskReport
 https://github.com/cdsap/TaskReport

 This CLI provides general reports for duration/fingerprinting by type and path.
 Additionally, it offers single reports for specific tasks.
-Uses `GetBuildsWithAttributesRequest` and `GetBuildsWithCachePerformanceRequest`
+Uses `GetBuildsWithAttributesRequest`, `GetBuildsFromQueryWithAttributesRequest` and `GetBuildsWithCachePerformanceRequest`

 ### CompareGEBuilds (WIP)
 https://github.com/cdsap/CompareGEBuilds